amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 ## Decorator
 the decorator pattern is a solution to dynamically attach additional responsibilities to objects at runtime.<br>
 wrappers with the same interface as the decorated objects are created, holding a reference to an instance.<br>
-they delegate calls to the wrapped object and have the ability to modify inputs or outputs, thus changing their behavior.<br>
+they delegate calls to the wrapped object & have the ability to modify inputs or outputs, thus changing their behavior.<br>
-wrappers and the objects they wrap can be considered the same and be decorated again.
+wrappers & the objects they wrap can be considered the same & be decorated again.

 implementation of all possible variations in the original object isn't preferred because it would lead to fragile code.<br>
 inheritance is also not preferred because it would lead to